4W4I5/Semester-7-Notes/Blockchain/Sessional 1 Prep/Sessional 1 Prep Notes.md

     - Miners typically prioritize transactions based on the attached fees.
 - **Miner Reward**:
     - Miners receive the block reward and transaction fees.
 They tend to prioritize transactions with higher fees to maximize their earnings.

+# Past Paper/Book Questions

+- **1: Explain the decentralized consensus algorithm used in Bitcoin to agree on a valid block.
+Discuss why consensus without identity is used in Blockchain?**
+    - New transactions are broadcast to all nodes.
+    - Each node collects new transactions into a block.
+    - A random node broadcasts its block during each round.
+    - Other nodes accept the block if all transactions are valid.
+    - Nodes express acceptance by including the block's hash in their next block.
+    - **No identity in consensus:**
+        - There's no central authority to assign identities, preventing Sybil attacks (fake nodes controlled by one entity).
+        - Pseudonymity is a goal in Bitcoin to preserve privacy.
+- **2: Why do miners run “full nodes” while Bob the merchant uses a “lite node” with simplified payment verification?**
+    - Miners need full nodes to validate transactions and blocks, ensuring the integrity of the blockchain.
+    - Bob, the merchant, only needs to verify recent transactions to prevent fraud, relying on miners for full validation.
+- **3: If a malicious ISP controls a user’s connections, can it launch a double-spend attack?
+How much computational effort would this take?**
+    - Yes, the ISP could attempt a double-spend by creating a fork.
+    - To succeed, the ISP would need over 50% of the network's hashing power, which is highly computationally demanding.
+- **4: Why does Bob check how many confirmations CA→ B has received, instead of comparing chain lengths?**
+    - Confirmations reduce the chance of reorganization, as each confirmation means the transaction is deeper in the chain.
+    - Checking confirmations is simpler and sufficient compared to computing chain differences.
+- **5: Even when all nodes are honest, blocks will occasionally get orphaned: if two miners Minnie and Mynie discover blocks nearly simultaneously, neither will have time to hear about the other’s block before broadcasting hers.**
+	- **5a: What determines whose block will end up on the consensus branch?**
+	    - The block that gets extended first by another miner becomes part of the consensus branch.
+	- **5b: What factors affect the rate of orphan blocks?
+Can you derive a formula?**
+	    - Factors: network latency, block propagation time, mining difficulty.
+	    - Orphan rates depend on how quickly new blocks propagate and the frequency of simultaneous block discoveries.
+	- **5c: Try to empirically measure the orphan rate on the Bitcoin network.**
+	    - Measure by tracking block propagation times and observing simultaneous block broadcasts, leading to chain splits.
+	- **5d: If Mynie hears about Minnie’s block before discovering her own, did she waste her effort?**
+	    - Yes, Mynie’s block becomes invalid if she learns about Minnie’s block just before she mines hers.
+	- **5e: Do all miners experience orphaned blocks at the same rate?**
+	    - No, miners with better network connectivity or larger pools are less affected, while smaller miners suffer more.
+- **6a: How can a miner establish a hard-to-fake identity?**
+    - Miners can include a unique identifier in the coinbase transaction, which makes their blocks identifiable.
+- **6b: If a miner misbehaves, can others boycott her?**
+    - In theory, miners could boycott by refusing to build on her blocks, but coordination across the network would be difficult.
+- **7a: What is the probability of finding a block in the next 10 minutes assuming constant hash power?**
+    - The probability is around 63%, assuming block discovery follows an exponential distribution with a 10-minute average.
+- **7b: How should Bob set x so that with 99% confidence, 6 blocks will be found within x minutes?**
+    - Bob should set x to around 60 minutes for 99% confidence that 6 blocks will be found.